 Eh, it's a tenuous link, in my opinion.
 If dancing were so good, why does the stereotypical image of the elderly promote bingo and shuffleboard?
 And why do the elderly keep breaking their hips?
 I think the intent is good, but I'm not sold quite yet.
 You've made a few good points, though.
 At my age, I should really start doing something about my health, before I'm the one breaking a hip.
 Maybe dancing is the way to go.

-A group of Swiss researchers has… Read More
+A group of researchers from Rutgers… Read More